di-wang/6300GroupProject/GroupProject/Docs/UseCaseModel.md

 * Pre-conditions: There is no ongoing tournament.
 All tournament states are marked as completed.
 * Post-conditions: Display totals for every player in the system, sorted by total.
 * Scenarios: When there is no ongoing tournament, the player mode will display totals for every player in the system as a list sorted by total.

-#### Change Deck
-* Requirements: When there is no ongoing tournament, the player can change their deck in the system.
-* Pre-conditions: There is no ongoing tournament.
-Player is in the system.
-* Post-conditions: Display deck the player will use in the tournament.
-* Scenarios: When there is no ongoing tournament, the player mode will allow the player to change decks.